How Student Loans Work in Australia

 - Be enrolled in an approved course

-- Meet minimum study load requirements (usually 25%)
+- Meet minimum study load requirements (often at least 25% of a full-time load)

 When Do You Start Repaying?

-You only repay your student loan when your repayment income exceeds the annual threshold.
+Repayments begin when a borrower’s repayment income exceeds the annual threshold.

 Repayment Rates

-- A lower-middle income may result in a smaller repayment percentage
+- Lower income levels may result in smaller repayment percentages

-- A higher income may result in a larger repayment percentage
+- Higher incomes may result in larger repayment percentages

 Key points:

-Whether voluntary repayments are a good option depends on your personal budget and financial goals.
+Whether voluntary repayments are appropriate depends on an individual’s financial circumstances.

 What Happens If You Move Overseas?

-- Make repayments if income exceeds the overseas threshold
+- Make repayments if income exceeds the applicable threshold

 Do Student Loans Affect Your Credit Score?

-No. HECS-HELP and other government student loans do not appear on credit reports.
+Government HELP loans generally do not appear on standard consumer credit reports.

-However, lenders may consider HELP debt when assessing borrowing capacity for:
+However, some lenders may consider existing HELP debt when assessing borrowing capacity for products such as:

 - Home loans